RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/introduction/code_and_data.md

 !!! tip "A snapshot of the data used for this guide is available"
     A snapshot of this data is already available with the source in [data_in](https://github.com/RiskBasedPrioritization/RiskBasedPrioritizationAnalysis/data_in)

-    * A date.txt file is included in each folder with the data that contains the date of downloaded.
+    * A date.txt file is included in each folder with the data that contains the date of download.

     But you can download current data as described here.